lxgr-linux/pokete/wiki.md

 - Attack points: 3

 ### Pick
-A pick at the enemys weakest spot
+A pick at the enemys weakest spot.

 - Type: [Flying](#types)
 - Minimum Level: 0